"Those who say it cannot be done should not interrupt the person doing it."

-In 2006 Obiora developed a business name, logo, and brochure for Getting Back to Nature.
-His idea was for the business entity to perform agri‐tourism—this was before he had heard the term—activities at Martin Acres, our family farm.
+In 2006, Obiora developed a business name, logo, and brochure for Getting Back to Nature.
+His idea was for the business entity to perform agri‐tourism—this was before he had heard the term—activities at Martin Acres.
 In 2008 Obiora and two relatives worked on creating a holistic business plan for a business entity called Back to Nature.
-Nothing ever materialized from the business plan.
+However, nothing ever materialized from the business plan.

-In 2017 through the respective businesses of Irucka, EcoC2S, and Obiora, EConsulting™, we decided to look to the past while moving forward and resurrected Getting Back to Nature™.
-In doing so we started to develop a more holistic vision for our two acres inspired by our ideas from the past 20+ years.
+In 2017, through the respective businesses of Irucka, EcoC2S, and Obiora, EConsulting™, they decided to look to the past while moving forward and resurrected Getting Back to Nature™.
+In doing so, Obiora and Irucka started to develop a more holistic vision for their two acres inspired by their ideas from the past 20+ years.